 Pre-Registration Late Payment Fee.
-Students are charged a \$25 late payment fee for payments made after the pre-registration billing due date.
+A \$25 late payment fee is charged for students enrolled during the pre-registration period who do not pay by the established payment due date.

 Late Payment Fee for Non-Preregistered Students.
-A \$15 charge will be applied to students' accounts who register after the pre-registration enrollment period and do not pay by the due date communicated during the enrollment process (i.e., web registration, with advisor, etc.).
-NOTE: These students do not receive a billing statement but may receive an email reminder sent to their Southeast email address.
+A \$15 late payment fee is charged for students enrolled after the pre-registration period that do not pay by the established payment due date.
+(Note: Students enrolled after the pre-registration period will not receive a billing statement but will be sent an e-mail reminder to their Southeast e-mail account.)

 Textbook Rental/Purchase.
-Undergraduates may rent or purchase textbooks.
-Rental rates are \$23.86 per course for the 2010-2011 academic year.
+Undergraduates may rent textbooks at a rate of \$23.86 per course for the 2011-2012 academic year.
 Graduate students are required to purchase textbooks.